Key Points

 Prevention and treatment

-Kennel cough is not fatal and most dogs recover well with treatment.
-There is also a vaccine that can help reduce symptoms.
+Kennel cough isn’t fatal and most dogs recover well with treatment.
+They may even recover on their own without intervention.
+There is also a Bordetella vaccine that can help protect your pooch.

 For mild cases of kennel cough, a sick puppy can recover with a few weeks of rest.
 However, more severe cases will require cough medicine and an antibiotic.
 It usually takes about 14 days for a puppy to recover, but this will vary by case.